- Lightweight & mobile

 - Reasonably priced

-- Digital monitor is quite basic & provides limited data
+- Digital monitor is basic & provides limited data

-- No inbuilt exercise programmes which some other machines include
+- No inbuilt exercise programs which some other machines include

 The Sunny Health & Fitness SF-RW5515 is a magnetic resistance type rowing machine that aims to provide the user with a convenient yet challenging complete home workout.

 Functionality and Design